garrandall/popular-music-data/tracks/shoulder-lean-young-dro-t-i-.md

 Dro be watchin' Oprah, Mac, 9 up in a clip
 Triple black Phantom nigga nah it ain't Tip
-With Lucky charm diamonds and man but nah it ain't Flip K bounce..ok then I let my shoulder lean
+With Lucky charm diamonds and man but nah it ain't Flip K bounce...ok then I let my shoulder lean
-And I bet my car talk, and I bet my motor clean Suicide doors, Brown Rover look like pok n bean Erybody know me in the club cuz they smokin' me..Dro Hoes scopin' me, ice come from Bo Bareeton
+And I bet my car talk, and I bet my motor clean Suicide doors, Brown Rover look like pok n bean Erybody know me in the club cuz they smokin' me...Dro Hoes scopin' me, ice come from Bo Bareeton
 Hundred carats have 'em froze for an eon
 Red, black, and white Chevy now I'm ridin' Deion